1-Platform/one-platform/packages/documentation-spa/docs/onboarding-guide/onboarding-guide.md

 ## **CORE SERVICES**
-Along with Helper Functions that are directly injected in the browser window object when the OpNav is inserted into the DOM.
-So any SPA which has the OpNav included can use the provided features>
+Along with helper Functions that are directly injected in the browser window object when the OpNav is inserted into the DOM.
+So any SPA which has the OpNav included can use the provided features.

 ### **Authentication**
 One platform has different strategies for authentication.
-At the Client-side, internal auth is supported (auth.redhat.com) and at the API gateway, JWT token from Internal auth.
+At the client-side, internal auth is supported (auth.redhat.com) and at the API gateway, JWT token from Internal auth.
 The API key is supported.
 SPAs are authenticated by default through SSI authentication support.

 **Tools/Integrations:** [auth.redhat.com](https://auth.redhat.com/)

-**OpAuthHelper** A Javascript object that provides some methods for getting the JWT Token, and   User Info.
+**OpAuthHelper** A Javascript object that provides some methods for getting the JWT Token, and user information.

 **Available methods**
 * onLogin(cb: (user) => void): void \